 In July 2019, the District submitted a grant application under P.L.
 83-566 as part of commitments made under a settlement agreement with a private landowner in 2018 to develop a flood prevention and water salvage project.
-This application is currently under review by the agency but upon award, will provide up to 100% federal funding for construction of the proposed project along the District's Belen Highline Canal in southern Valencia County.
-A notice should occur early in the new year.
+The project will provide funding for the construction of the proposed project along the District's Belen Highline Canal in southern Valencia County.
+The District received a grant award and issued an RFP in December 2020.
+Upon receipt of the award-winning proposal, costs exceeded the award amount.
+The District submitted an additional funding request and is waiting for approval from the Federal government.

-NOTE 12.
+NOTE 15.
 COMMITMENTS (CONTINUED)